Quitting cigarette smoking can be difficult no matter how you do it, but the idea of quitting cold turkey can seem especially daunting.

 Alternatively, if you're a social smoker, try to avoid a date around any festivities, like a wedding or class reunion.

-Quitting cold turkey is difficult, in large part, because nicotine withdrawal may be more severe when you abruptly stop smoking.
+Quitting cold turkey is difficult, in large part, because nicotine withdrawal may be more severe when you stop abruptly.
 Nicotine is highly addictive; rivaling cocaine, alcohol, and heroin, according to the Centers for Disease Control and Prevention (CDC).
 Like other drugs, you will experience some side effects as your body works hard to overcome the addiction and rid itself of harsh toxins and chemicals.

 Expect that these issues will occur and do what you can to be ready for them.
 For example, see if you can arrange with a friend to help you watch your children for a bit when you're feeling too tired.
-Keep a water bottle with you at all times, so that you remember to keep sipping.
+Keep a water bottle with you at all times, so that you remember to stay hydrated.
 Stock up on throat lozenges in case you need them, and load your refrigerator up with healthy snacks you can reach for when hunger pangs kick in.

 Like nicotine withdrawal, psychological urges can be better managed if you understand and plan for them.
-Knowing that these urges do pass, in some cases, within moments, can really help.
+Knowing that these urges do pass, in some cases within moments, can really help.

 Is that morning cigarette with coffee the toughest to quit?
 Do you always light up the moment you get in your car after work?
 Do you tend to smoke more when you're stressed, bored, or hungry?

-Quitting smoking is one of the best things you can do to improve your overall health.
+Start a journal about the positive effects of quitting, realizing that quitting smoking is one of the best things you can do to improve your overall health.